 Who would have guessed that the combination of cheesecake and brownies could come together to create such a scrumptious flavor combination?
 These Cream Cheese Swirl Brownies are exactly what happens when those two wildly different tastes come together into one dish.
 The bottom is rich and fudgy chocolate brownie topped with a layer of sweet and tangy cream cheese.
 They are surprisingly compatible and the flavors work so well together.

 1. Bloom Cocoa Powder

-If you have baked with cocoa powder much, you may notice a trend calling for hot liquid to be poured into the cocoa powder before adding it to a recipe.
+If you have baked with cocoa powder much, you may notice a trend calling for the hot liquid to be poured into the cocoa powder before adding it to a recipe.
 This is the process of blooming the cocoa powder.
-It makes the cocoa powder dissolves easily and gives more intense chocolate flavor in the finished baked good.
-In this recipe, I add my chopped chocolate and cocoa powder into the hot melted butter in the same time to melt the chocolate and bloom the cocoa powder.
+It makes the cocoa powder dissolves easily and gives a more intense chocolate flavor to the finished baked good.
+In this recipe, I add my chopped chocolate and cocoa powder into the hot melted butter at the same time to melt the chocolate and bloom the cocoa powder.